Download the installation package and install HarmonEye, it is FREE!

 HarmonEyeapplication, eg. via Spotlight.

-Currently, HarmonEye is available only for Mac OS X. Other platforms is planned.
+Currently, HarmonEye is available Mac OS X and Android.
+Other platforms are planned.
 The development takes some time, but you can support it.

 FAQ - Frequently asked questions